0f27/qe/README.md

 - [ ] download OVMF.fd if not present
 - [ ] ova files unpack and alias to vmdk
 - [ ] config.json documentation
+- [ ] support for multiple iso creation